 05 of 08

 Cooked or raw, celery is a safe choice for dogs, many of whom really enjoy its super crunchy texture.
-Do keep in mind though that celery is a natural diuretic, so you’ll want to avoid it if your dog has stomach issues or doesn’t tend to drink enough water throughout the day.
+Do keep in mind though that not all dogs tolerate celery well, so you'll want to avoid it if your dog develops stomach issues or urinary changes after eating.

 - Celery can provide a boost to your dog’s dental health, supporting healthy teeth and gums and possibly even freshening their breath